How to get a customer to pay your invoice?

 1. Before beginning with a new client, discuss all costs and payment terms

 Before working with a new client, ensure that your client is completely familiar with the mentioned costs, and be prepared to answer any questions they may have.
 Do the groundwork to get paid as soon as you and your client agree on the case.
-Discuss your payment, billing processes, and payment deadlines before you start, and record your agreement via a contract.
+According to the experts from Rotessa, you should discuss your payment, billing processes, and payment deadlines before you start, and record your agreement via a contract.

 2. Automate your billing process

 One of the tried and tested methods to get clients to pay their invoices timely is by automating the billing process with invoicing management software.
 A recurring invoicing system helps lawyers and law firms eliminate the problem of forgotten payments.
 Implementing invoicing management software generally requires the following information:

 - The payment method through which you want to receive the payment